Paul first visited Gainesville in 2007. Three years later he relocated to the city and has been living there ever since.

 Are the Bats Dangerous to Humans?

-The bats can sometimes swoop down towards the people watching, which can be alarming if you aren't expecting it.
+The bats can sometimes swoop down towards the people watching; this can be alarming if you aren't expecting it.
 According to the Florida Museum of Natural History, this is because flying insects are drawn to the carbon dioxide in human breath and the bats swoop down to eat the insects.
 The bats won't attack or hurt humans unless they are seriously provoked.

 Urine and Guano